bocoup/web-platform-contribution-guide/src/skills.rst

 The goal of this skills overview is to orient you in the guide so that you can see what skills you would be setting out to master if you choose to build a career in web standards.
 If you prefer to learn by doing, you can skip this skills overview and jump right into the step by step guide below.
 You do not need to have all of these skills in order to start contributing to the web platform, but we have included this overview for those of you that would like a higher level learning map.
-These skills are extrapolated from internal retrospective documentation at Bocoup [18]_ for a Mozilla funded project to improve the interoperability of the Fieldset element [19]_.
+These skills are extrapolated from internal retrospective documentation at Bocoup for a Mozilla funded project to `improve the interoperability of the fieldset element <https://bocoup.com/work/fieldset-interoperability>`__.

 Consensus Building
 ~~~~~~~~~~~~~~~~~~